Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 An ideal component for preview handling, as its name suggests it returns to its original position after the pinch gesture ends, you can see this feature being implemented in Telegram's messages containing images and/or videos or Instragram's posts.

+The next video is taken from the [Example app](https://github.com/Glazzes/react-native-zoomable/tree/main/example)

 <div style="width: 100%; display: flex; justify-content: center; align-items: center">
   <video src="../assets/snapbackzoom.mp4" controls />
 </div>

+## How to use
-Its usage is pretty straight forward, import SnapBackZoom component from `@glazzes/react-native-zoomable` and wrap a component of your choice with it, for instance:
+Its usage is pretty straight forward, import SnapBackZoom component from `@glazzes/react-native-zoomable` and wrap a component of your choice with it.

 ::: danger Caution
 Do not use `position: "absolute"` directly in the wrapped component by `SnapbackZoom` as it messes up with pinch gesture's measurement, wrap `SnapBackZoom` within a absolute positioned view if you need so